v-mipeng/v-mipeng.github.io/index.md

 I am conducting research related to pre-trained language models, with a focus on cross-lingual transfer of these models, for example, transferring a language model mainly trained on English corpus to Chinese.
 Please feel free to contact me if you are interested in this research direction.
 Master and Ph.D. candiates of Computer Science are preferred.

 ### Research Interest
-- **Cross-Lingual of Large Language Model**: Transferring English Language Model (e.g., LLaMA) to Chinese.
+- **Cross-Lingual of Pretrained Language Models**: Transferring English Language Model (e.g., LLaMA) to Chinese.
 - **Robust Natural Language Processing**: Improving the robutness of NLP models, especially the neural network based ones, to attacks and delicate variations.

 ### Education